Five Levels of AI Development: Why the J-Curve Gets Everyone

 Levels 0-2 = Above the J-Curve: You've installed a tool, see marginal improvements, everything feels fine.
 No workflow redesign needed.
 No organizational change.
 Copilot suggests code, Cursor generates functions, you work as before -- just with an assistant.

 Levels 3-4 = The Bottom and the Climb: This is where the real transformation happens.
 You stop writing code with AI help -- you start writing specifications that AI turns into code.
 You need different skills (spec writing, code review instead of code writing), different processes (spec-driven instead of iterative development), different roles (PM-developer instead of individual contributor).
-These are the complementary investments Brynjolfsson describes.
+These are the complementary investments Brynjolfsson describes11.

 My Take